jscript-panel/jscript-panel.github.io/docs/docs/interfaces/IJSGraphics.md

 No return value.

 !!! note
+	Unlike the original `WriteText`, the font and colour arguments are for a single font/colour only.
+Arrays are not supported because `$rgb` and `$font` code in the `text` are both supported.
+These are the defaults used whenever `$rgb()` and `$font()` without arguments are used to end styling on a word/sentence.

 	The `font` must be in string form and this can come directly from using [window.GetFontCUI](../namespaces/window.md#windowgetfontcuitype) / [window.GetFontDUI](../namespaces/window.md#windowgetfontduitype).
 	See the dedicated [Fonts](../guides/fonts.md) page for how to create/manipulate your own.
-Unlike the original `WriteText`, this cannot be an array.
-There is no need when `$font` is supported.

 ## `WriteTextLayout(text_layout, colour, x, y, w, h, vertical_offset)`
 |Arguments|||